-Type of Information Details Report Details The key valuation data to be produced from the valuation report includes: Specific Disclosures AASB13 Information relevant to disclosures required under AASB13 Fair Value. including information about: • level of valuation input; • valuation techniques; • significant inputs; and • sensitivity of valuations with respect to Level 3 valuation inputs based on confidence levels.
+/ Type of Information Details valuation techniques; significant inputs; and sensitivity of valuations with respect to Level 3 valuation inputs based on confidence levels.
 Valuation report and certificate Signed original report setting out the process, results, and limitations, qualification of the valuer, valuation certificate and summary data.
 Electronic valuation report To be provided Microsoft Excel listing each asset, underlying assumptions and results.
 The Asset Number (Financial Assets) as provided to the valuer is to be the key on all spreadsheets.
 The ability for the entity to access the electronic data and use it to upload to other systems is critical.
 Valuation and depreciation methodology The valuation is required to be supported by appropriate documentation setting out the underlying methodology, process and evidence used to produce the valuation.
 This needs to make reference back to the underlying accounting standards and demonstrate full compliance with all aspects of the prescribed requirements.
 Audit liaison The valuer may be required to liaise with the external auditor with respect to any issues relating to their processes, methodology and evidence gathered in relation to the valuation.
 This may include the provision of source data to the auditor.
 Any fees associated with this process are to be included in the overall quoted fee for the valuation.